 Overall, Ontario reports the shortest wait across Canada (21.6 weeks) while Nova Scotia had the longest (56.7 weeks).

-The total wait time that patients face can be examined in two consecutive segments.
+The 27.7 week total wait time that patients face can be examined in two consecutive segments:

-Patients also experience significant waiting times for various diagnostic technologies across the provinces.
-This year, Canadians could expect to wait 5.4 weeks for a computed tomography (CT) scan, 10.6 weeks for a magnetic resonance imaging (MRI) scan, and 4.9 weeks for an ultrasound.
+Patients also face considerable delays for diagnostic technology.
+This year, Canadians could expect to wait 6.6 weeks for a CT scan, 12.9 for an MRI scan, and 5.3 weeks for an ultrasound.